 We meet just past noon, and find the joint jumping.
 Nearly every seat is taken.
 Isn’t that Blue Rodeo’s Jim Cuddy, with his wife, actor Rena Polley?
 And look, there are art stars Kim Tomczak and Lisa Steele!
 Donna Lypchuk should be here any second.

-Minimal design It's easy to see what's attracting Queen Street's A-list.
+It’s easy to see what’s attracting Queen Street’s A-list.
 From outside, this French cafe has an anonymous look, just a large expanse of unadorned glass.
-Inside, the design is equally minimal, almost watered-down Wallpaper -- regimental rows of blond tabletops and matching chairs, seamless terra cotta linoleum, warm lemony-yellow walls, a few potted daisies.
+Inside, the design is equally minimal, almost watered-down Wallpaper — regimental rows of blond tabletops and matching chairs, seamless terra cotta linoleum, warm lemony-yellow walls, a few potted daisies.
 Very Van Gogh, daddy-o.

 Throw in 60 chattering scenesters, and Jules is the hottest spot to hit downtown since Tempo opened on College this spring.
 Don’t be put off.
 This isn’t some chi-chi eatery like uber-trendy Teatro.
 Jules combines a very cool (if noisy) space, a hip ‘n’ happening clientele and an absurdly inexpensive menu with not a single dish over 10 bucks.